SanjivDS/CS6120_NLP_FinalProject/README.md

 ## 🔍 Features

-- **PDF Parsing:** Extracts and splits papers into structured sections and paragraphs
+- **PDF Parsing:** Extracts and splits papers into structured sections, figures, tables and paragraphs
 - **Summarization:** Generates concise section summaries using BART
 - **Critique Generation:** Calls a Hugging Face API to get peer-review style feedback
 - **Bias & Plagiarism Flags:** Paragraphs are evaluated for potential bias and plagiarism